The New Forest boasts an impressive array of uncommon and special butterfly species. Being...

 On 14 May 2018 we submitted the draft Local Plan; copies of all the representations; and a wide range of supporting documents to the Secretary of State for independent examination.
 Caroline Mulloy BSc (Hons) DipTP MRTPI and Kevin Ward BA (Hons) MRTPI have been appointed to conduct the examination on behalf of the Secretary of State to determine whether the submitted Local Plan is sound.
 The Inspectors are supported by a Programme Officer – Chris Banks of Banks Solutions – who is appointed by us, but acts independently from us.

 On 12 June 2018 the Inspectors wrote to us with their initial questions for the examination.
 Our response was sent on 22 June 2018.
 An additional response and accompanying report was sent on 4 July 2018 regarding the implications for the Habitats Regulations Assessment (HRA) of the draft Local Plan following a recent legal judgement.
+This response also included a revised schedule of proposed minor modifications and a revised schedule of proposed main modifications to the draft Local Plan.

 Hearing dates, Matters, Issues and Questions